 I design jewelry from an artist's point of view, drawing upon my love of beads & metal and my knowledge of beadwork history & technique to generate beautiful, wearable, affordable pieces.
-I strive to juxtapose simple forms with complex textures and surface finishes.
-I love color too, especially the color red, and certain shades of green.
+I like to juxtapose simple forms with complex textures and surface finishes.
+When it comes to color, I'm interested in unexpected combinations.

 Attention to detail

 I invest in quality materials and spend the time it takes to get a piece right.
 Some would call it obsessiveness; I call it attention to detail.
 I want my pieces to last for generations.
-It probably goes back to my Swedish grandmother, an expert seamstress and maker of braided wool rugs, who taught me stitch by stitch to cultivate detail.
+It probably goes back to my Swedish grandmother, an expert seamstress and braided wool rug maker, who taught me stitch by stitch to attend to detail.

 HAndMade in America

-In these days of mass-produced objects whose makers we can never meet, it's refreshing to know that artists still make things by hand in America, one piece at a time in small workshop settings.
+In these days of objects mass-produced by anonymous makers, it's refreshing to know that artists still make things by hand in America, one piece at a time in small workshop settings.
 I am one such artist.
 With the help of two or three assistants depending upon the time of year, I create each piece in my studio in Evanston, IL.
 One bead at a time.
+For 27 years.